laracasts/TestDummy/readme.md

 #### Faker

 You probably won't want to hardcode strings for your various factories.
-It would be better to use random data.
-TestDummy pulls in the excellent [Faker](https://github.com/fzaninotto/Faker) library to assist you.
+It would be easier and faster to use random data.
+TestDummy pulls in the excellent [Faker](https://github.com/fzaninotto/Faker) library to assist with this.

 In fact, any files in your `tests/factories/` directory will automatically have access to a `$faker` object that you may use.
 Here's an example: